virtual-labs/ph3-exp-template/experiment/README.md

 These can be
 * Pretest - Pre requisite quizzes
 * Posttest - Testing the learning
-* LearningUnit Quizzes - Quizzes to test the section's learning.
+* Learning Unit Quizzes - Quizzes to test the section's learning.
 The format for the same is discussed below.

 ### 2. Target Audience